type-code/playon-server/README.md

 **Light** - is Boolean value of player light on (true) or off (false)

 ## <br>Event ``join`` from server
-Receive from the server on new user connected to player.
+Receive from the server if new user connected to player.

 #### Response data: